sami-rajichi/Face-Attribute-Detection/README.md

 ## Results

-The project achieves remarkable accuracy in gender prediction, with EfficientNetB7 leading with an accuracy of 89.8%.
+The project demonstrates exceptional accuracy in gender prediction, with Xception achieving over 95%.
+This same model excels in face mask detection, boasting an impressive accuracy of 99.7%.
+Additionally, for glasses or no glasses classification, EfficientNetB7 emerges as the top performer, achieving an accuracy of 89.8%.

 ## Usage